 There are three streams under which projects are currently eligible for SREP Program funding: Established Renewables, which are renewables that already produce energy for sale or use in Canada (for example, wind, solar, small hydro); Emerging Technologies, which are technologies that are already in use commercially in other countries or have been demonstrated in Canada but are not yet commercially viable or available in Canada (energy storage technologies being a prime example); and Grid Modernization, including micro-grids, virtual power plants and hardware or software development that enables grid services.
-The only applicants that are accepted for the grid modernization stream are utilities and system operators.
+The only applicants who are accepted for the grid modernization stream are utilities and system operators.

 Each stream has different minimum requirements for project size:

 Generating projects: minimum net installed capacity of 4MW (AC).

 Hardware or software retrofits: the existing project must have a capacity of 1MW or more (250kW or more for Indigenous-owned retrofit projects).

 Hardware or software to enable aggregating Distributed Energy Resources (DERs) in a virtual power plant: the aggregate capacity must be 500kW or more.